What are car insurance coverage limits?

 The truth is that if you are sued and you lose your case (and if you caused the accident, you probably will lose), your future assets could be in jeopardy as well.

-If you eventually purchase a house, for example, the people who sued you can petition the court for your home, as well as your car, money you have in the bank and so on.
+If you eventually purchase a house, for example, the people who sued you can petition the court for your home, as well as your car, money you have in the bank, and so on.

 You don’t want to risk this; purchase enough liability coverage to cover a serious accident (again, refer to your state’s statistics).

 The key to choosing your deductible is selecting one that you can afford.
-There are several levels to choose from, but to have a real effect on your premium; you should have at least a $1000 deductible.
+There are several levels to choose from, but to have a real effect on your premium, you should have at least a $1,000 deductible.

 In order to save money on your other liability insurance, you are going to have to depend on discounts offered by your insurance carrier.

 Contact your insurance company to determine whether or not there are any discounts that you aren’t currently getting that you qualify for.

-Lastly, you will want to ensure you are getting the best price on your insurance by getting an auto insurance quote.
+The best way to find affordable coverage is by getting an auto insurance quote.
 Using a quote tool is an easy way to determine how much your insurance is going to cost you.

 Of course, to get the best discounts, you need to get quotes from several companies.

-These rate quote tools allow you to get the quotes that you need from all of the companies that you want so that you can compare them side by side.
+These rate quote tools allow you to get the quotes that you need from all of the companies that you want so that you can compare them side-by-side.
 Plus, this is much faster and easier than visiting individual websites.

-Choosing the right insurance company is just as important as choosing the right per accident limits.
+Choosing the right insurance company is just as important as choosing the right per-accident limits.
 When choosing your insurance company there are some things that you want to consider.